McIntyre-Lab/papers/new_popgen_2016/README.md

   * Tajima's D output from VCFtools (1, 10, 100kb windows)
   * Pi output from VCFtools (1, 10, 100kb windows)
   * Theta (1, 10, 100kb windows)
+  * H12 input and output
+  * H12 and LD results from the same sliding window analysis
+  * LD full chromosome results
+  * LD smoothed results by rank means
+  * LD results from the sliding window analysis

 Raw sequencing data deposited to the NCBI gen bank SRA
   * Accession ID: SRP075682

-VCF and pairwise LD results will be available soon.
+VCFs will be available soon.